Shaunfoo560/Password-Generator-Site/README.md

 # Password-Generator-Site
 Site that generates customizable passwords
+- Set desired password length
-- Choose from uppercase letters, lowercase letters, numbers, and symbols
+- Choose whether to include: uppercase letters, lowercase letters, numbers, and symbols
 - Multiple hover effects (for fun)
 - Anchor tags with smooth scroll (also for fun)
 <br>